 Since 2008, Fannie Mae and Freddie Mac have been in conservatorship and have received significant capital support through U.S. Treasury preferred stock purchases, as well as U.S. Treasury and Federal Reserve purchases of their mortgage-backed securities.
 The Federal Housing Finance Agency ("FHFA") and the U.S. Treasury (through its agreement to purchase Fannie Mae and Freddie Mac preferred stock) have imposed strict limits on the size of their mortgage portfolios.
-The mortgage-backed security purchase programs technically ended in 2010 but the U.S. Treasury has continued its support for the entities' capital as necessary to prevent a negative net worth through at least 2012 and other governmental entities have provided significant support to Fannie Mae and Freddie Mac.
-There is no guarantee, however, that they will continue to they would do so.
-An FHFA stress test suggested that in a "severely adverse scenario" additional Treasury support of between \$34.8 billion and \$99.6 billion (depending on the treatment of deferred tax assets) might be required.
-Since then Congress has permanently reduced the corporate income tax rate from 35% to 21% starting January 1, 2018.
-This reduction could cause a substantial net loss and net worth deficit for the quarter in which the legislation is enacted and potentially a net loss for that year.
-Should they experience such a net worth deficit, they could be required to draw additional funds from the U.S. Treasury to avoid being placed in receivership.
-Accordingly, no assurance can be given that Fannie Mae and Freddie Mac will remain successful in meeting their obligations with respect to the debt and mortgage-backed securities that they issue.
+The mortgage-backed security purchase programs ended in 2010.
+An FHFA stress test suggested that in a "severely adverse scenario" significant additional Treasury support might be required.
+No assurance can be given that Fannie Mae and Freddie Mac will remain successful in meeting their obligations with respect to the debt and mortgage-backed securities that they issue.